Are you bashing your head against the wall wondering what are the rights of those on zero hours contracts?

 One last thing…

 Find out more about these types of contracts by downloading for our free Employer’s Definitive Guide to Zero Hours Contracts.
 The guide will answer your questions, giving you an insight into the law, government policy and best practice.
-We will also share our expert tips and highlight some key areas where you need to tread to carefully to avoid ending up in an Employment Tribunal.
+We will also share our expert tips and highlight some key areas to avoid ending up in an Employment Tribunal.

-Our Employment Law Advisers are also on hand to ensure that you understand your legal obligations and can comply with the law.
+Our Employment Law Advisers are also on hand if you need help with employment law.